Project

 The TEHDAS2 project involves partners from 29 European countries.
 The project is co-ordinated by the Finnish Innovation Fund Sitra.

-The TEHDAS2 joint action is funded by the European Union’s EU4Health Health Programme and the European countries involved.
+The TEHDAS2 joint action is funded by the European Union’s EU4Health Programme and the participating European countries.

 Where are we now?